candyasscoder/everfree-outpost/ART_REQUESTS.md

 ## Torches

  * Torch attached to a horizontal (east-west) house wall.
-For this, the middle torch from [LPC castle_lightsources.png][castle_lightsources] is probably fine.
+It should fit within a single 32x32px tile.
+The left torch from
+   [LPC castle_lightsources.png][castle_lightsources] might work okay for this, but it's a little hard to make out exactly what that tile is supposed to be (it looks more like a candle than a torch, at least to me).

 [castle_lightsources]: assets/tiles/lpc-base-tiles/castle_lightsources.png